 The truth of the matter is that chicken sausage is super handy and a great ingredient for quick weeknight meals.
 It comes in a huge variety of flavors, from spicy andouille and Italian herb to apple-chardonnay and pesto.
 Nearly all the chicken sausage I've seen is already cooked, so it saves me the extra step of needing to cook it through before adding it to a casserole or pasta sauce.
-I often freeze the individual links and thaw just one or two for whatever dish I'm making that night.

 We are definitely fans of chicken sausage in my house.
 What about yours?
 How do you cook with it?

-(Image: Nealey Dozier)
+(Image credits: Nealey Dozier)